Neverlow512/Breaking-the-Unbreakable-iOS-Captcha-Research/README.md

     ```

 **2.3.
 Implementation Notes (Conceptual):**
-Key practical considerations included ensuring robust screenshot capture and processing, accurately calibrating the coordinate system for clicks relative to the dynamically located CAPTCHA area, implementing appropriate timeouts and retries for external API calls, adding randomized delays, and tapping areas to simulate more human-like interaction patterns (humans tend not to tap the same spot on each tap).
+Key practical considerations included ensuring robust screenshot capture and processing, accurately calibrating the coordinate system for clicks relative to the dynamically located CAPTCHA area, implementing appropriate timeouts and retries for external API calls, adding randomized delays, and tapping areas to simulate more human-like interaction patterns (humans' taps are unpredictable).

 **2.4.
 Workflow Visualization:**